sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 Once pulled into VSCode from Git, don't forget to install the dependencies.

 <aside class="positive">
-<strong>IMPORTANT:</strong><br> You should check the file "package.json" to determine what other modules may be required.
+<strong>IMPORTANT:</strong><br> It is a good practice to check the file "package.json" to determine what other modules may be required.
 </aside>

 ```code